What kind of safety and health measures do you use?

 We are working very hard to create a safe clean environment for our families.
 Our spacious lobby easily allows for social distancing.
-We are following the recommendations of the CDC regarding masks and require families to use hand sanitizer or wash their hands upon entering the office.
 All surfaces, toys, and materials are cleaned with CDC approved disinfectants.
 We ask our families to monitor their health.
-If a client or his/her family member is showing any signs of illness (including coughs, runny noses, temperatures, diarrhea, etc), to kindly cancel the session or request to switch to teletherapy sessions until all are well.
+If a client or his/her family member is showing any signs of illness (including coughs, runny noses, temperatures, diarrhea, etc), please kindly cancel the session or request to switch to teletherapy sessions until all are well.
 Our teletherapy platform is more than a videoconferencing tool.
 It contains many therapy materials, stimulus cards, activities, and games.
 We believe in team work in our office!
 We must all work together to keep each other safe and well!

 My son did not qualify for services at school but I am still concerned.
 Can he receive private services?